 She didn't answer and they sat in silence for a long time.
 Finally she stirred.
 "Sun's coming."

-She took off his coat.
-Handed it to him.
+She took off his coat and handed it to him.
 "Thanks."

 "Yeah.
 You will."
 He put his coat back on.
 "Don't let them push you, Buffy."